Demographics of Ukraine: Ukrainian diaspora

 In 2006, there were approximately 1.2 million Canadians of Ukrainian descent, giving Canada the third-largest Ukrainian population worldwide, behind Ukraine and Russia.
 Significant Ukrainian diaspora communities also exist in Poland, the United States, Brazil, Kazakhstan, and Argentina.

 Recent migration trends and economic impact

 Since about 2015, a growing number of Ukrainians have worked in the European Union, particularly in Poland.
 According to Eurostat, 662,000 Ukrainians received EU residence permits in 2017, with 585,439 of these residing in Poland.

 World Bank statistics from 2019 revealed that remittances sent back to Ukraine had approximately doubled from 2015 to 2018, making up about 4% of Ukraine's GDP.

 Ukraine records only citizens who apply for foreign citizenship, not those who seek foreign residency.

-Migration during the Russian invasion of Ukraine
+Migration during the Russo-Ukrainian war

-With the Russian invasion of Ukraine, approximately 8 million people fled Ukraine during the ensuing Ukrainian refugee crisis, Europe's largest refugee crisis since World War II.
+After the 2022 Russian invasion of Ukraine, approximately 9 million people fled Ukraine during the ensuing Ukrainian refugee crisis, Europe's largest refugee crisis since World War II.
 Most refugees sought asylum in Central Europe.